-The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
-Without a reasonable credit score, entering into a loan for a house is more difficult and, you could end up renting for another couple of years in Clayton until you build up your score.
+To become a homeowner, considering your credit score is a must along with the type of lender for which you'll qualify in Clayton, Missouri.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?